CheneyLin/cheneylin.github.io/_posts/web/2014-11-25-ruby-gem-taobao-source.md

 ---
 {% include JB/setup %}

-rubygems.org is slowly to visite in Chinese, Use Taobao source to speen gem install.
+rubygems.org is slowly to visite in China, Use Taobao source to speen gem install.

-## COLLIEJS Framework
+## Terminal Command

     $ gem source -l
     *** CURRENT SOURCES ***